Skip to main content

 • “It can be a little buggy on integrated graphics cards, but the developer has been a lot more responsive to the issues than some other games I've played recently.”

-Overall, the humor in the game is well-received, with players appreciating its funny moments and quirky storyline, particularly the unique premise of serving monsters to protect villagers.
-While some found certain achievements to be silly, the game's charm lies in its cute graphics and variety of characters, contributing to an enjoyable experience.
+Overall, the humor in the game is well-received, with players appreciating its funny moments and clever storylines, particularly the unique premise of serving monsters to protect villagers.
+While some found certain achievements to be silly, the game's charm and comedic elements contribute positively to the overall experience.

 • “It's challenging (at least on the 'hard' mode), has cute graphics, a great variety of 'customers' and phases, and a lot of humor.”